 What’s the best time to schedule your live broadcast (or the event that you’re broadcasting) to reach the greatest number of viewers?
 Is there a time of day, a day of the week, or a day of the month that’s best for live broadcast scheduling?
 If you dig a bit, you can find statistics on what times or days gain the most viewers.
-On the average, the best viewership of live video is found when it’s broadcast from 3 pm to 5 pm in the viewers’ time zones, but all such statistics are open to interpretation.
+On average, the best viewership of live video is found when it’s broadcast from 3 pm to 5 pm in the viewers’ time zones, but all such statistics are open to interpretation.
 Where will you broadcast live video from?
 Where is your audience?
-Who are your audience, and what times and days do they have available?
+Who is your audience, and what times and days do they have available?
 Following statistics meant to reflect an average is of little use if your viewers stray from that average in important ways.

 Unless you have data on the experiences of others broadcasting a similar event to a similar audience, you’re going to have to discover what works and what doesn’t over time.
 That said, here are a few tips that should be universally applicable.